terrabitz/gha-token-dispenser/README.md

 - Easily generate GitHub tokens for your workflows
 - Enforce access policies between repositories
 - Increase security and lower risk of token exposure

+## References

+Some inspiration and implementation details were from this project: <https://github.com/qoomon/github-actions-access-manager>